MadDogTechnology/Simple-Gradle-Java-Example-App/README.md

 ==========================

 This is an unrealistically simple gradle/java project.
+All it does is print `Hello, world!`

 It exists to use for expirements with CI, builds, etc.